BlancheBerneron/GreenPeace.github.io/_posts/2021-12-17-DataStory.md

 All these previous scientestics facts need to be vulgarized and reach the general population to all act in an eco-responsible way in their daily life.
 Public awareness is important to increase enthusiasm and support, stimulate self-mobilisation and action, and mobilise local knowledge and resources.
 Raising political awareness is important as policy makers and politicians are key actors in the policy process of adaptation.

+## What are the first question to ask ourself?

 ## Let’s check what the data of quotes says!